Download our brochure Download our app

 What Causes Vaginal Laxity After Childbirth?

-• A feeling of reduced tightness
+• A feeling of reduced tightness or a “loose” feeling during intimacy

 • Reduced sensation during intimacy